Zj12248/SC1015_Project/README.md

 # SC1015_Project Suicide Prediction

 ## About
-Our project aims to explore key indicators of suicide and developing models that can help identify and predict those at risk of suicide.
+Our project aims to explore key indicators of suicide and develop models that can help identify and predict those at risk of suicide.

 Package requirements for running notebook
 - geopandas